tee-lab/lekking-collective-beh/README.md

 # References

+If you use our codes, please cite the following manuscript:

-Akanskha Rathore, Kavita Isvaran, Vishwesha Guttal, 2022, Lekking as Collective Behaviour, In Revision.
+Akanksha Rathore, Kavita Isvaran and Vishwesha Guttal, 2023, Lekking as collective behaviour, Phil.
+Trans.
+R. Soc.
+B,  378: 20220066, doi: https://doi.org/10.1098/rstb.2022.0066